 An alternative way is the Cascais train from Lisbon Cais do Sodre station.
 For train travel you can use the same transport cards or pay for your journey in a ticket machine.
 The map below shows the itinerary to Belem:

-Day Trip to Belem Route Map
+Day Trip from Lisbon to Belem, the Route Map

 Things to See in Belem

-So take at least these top three sights:
+But take at least these top three sights:

 - Jeronimos Monastery